MOAzeemKhan/nyc-taxi-optimization/README.md

  python app.py
  ```
 3) Navigate to http://localhost:5000/ in a web browser to use the application

+### Requirements
+The program requires two input excel files in order to function properly:

+1) A demand excel file containing the demand data with column headers "Pick up location" and "Demand".
+2) A cost excel file containing the cost matrix with no column or row headers.
+The order of the rows and columns should correspond to the order of the supply nodes and demand nodes in the demand excel file.

 ## Contributors

 This project was developed by: